 - Divide the dough into 8 pieces and roll them into neat balls

 - Roll each ball into a circle, as thin as possible.
 Use your hands to stretch the dough as you go along.
+It doesn't have to be a perfect circle.
 Brush each circle with butter, sprinkle a little flour on top

 - Fold the dough like a fan

 - Roll the dough into a circle and tuck the edge underneath.
-Place the dough on a plate dusted with flour, cover with cling wrap and refrigerate for half an hour
+Place the dough on a plate dusted with flour, cover with cling wrap and freeze for 30 minutes

 - Toast each paratha on a hot pan, on medium heat.
 Brush each side with butter if you prefer.
 Place on a cooling rack and keep warm in a warm oven.
+You can use your hands and squish the paratha to see the layers.
 Serve immediately

-- Unlike Roti for this flaky roti or paratha normal tap water is used.
-If your water is too cold, especially in Winter add a couple of tablespoons hot water to it
+- Unlike Roti for this flaky roti or paratha fridge cold water is used.

-- Altitude and weather will affect the amount of water required so please use your discretion
+- The weather will affect the amount of water required so please use your discretion

 - You can toast your paratha in advance and re-heat it on the pan when ready to serve.
 However, the results will not be exactly the same as freshly made